 PAINT AND SIP

 Throw a one-of-a-kind holiday office party that everyone is sure to remember.
 At Pinot’s Palette, there’s no forced mingling, but plenty of opportunity for the avid minglers.
 There’s great beer and wine to choose from, everyone gets to indulge in a creative activity, and the only thing anyone’s responsible for is showing up!
 Pinot’s Palette supplies everything, though if you want, you can bring the snacks and choose the music.
 Rent out the studio or talk to us about coming to you!
-Find your preferred location and get in touch today: https://www....com/locations
+Get details and find a location here: https://www....team-building

 For a super laid-back atmosphere (or a super-slim budget), an office cook-off is a simple resolution to the office holiday party.
 Let everyone vote for the best entrée, best drink, best side, best dessert.
 Give small prizes (gift cards or even an extra vacation day) to the winners.
 Consider serving the food in courses to make the event feel bigger than a simple potluck.
 Courses also give everyone extra time to mingle and enjoy the downtime, and allow for entertainment or speeches in between.